Dauphiné: French rule

 The significant debts of Humbert II and the death of his son and heir led to the sale of his lordship to King Philip VI in 1349, by the terms of the treaty of Romans, negotiated by his protonotary, Amblard de Beaumont.
 A major condition was that the heir to the throne of France would be known as le Dauphin, which was the case from that time until the French Revolution; the first Dauphin de France was Philippe's grandson, the future Charles V of France.
 The title also conferred an appanage on the region.
 Charles V spent nine months in his new territory.

 Humbert's agreement further stipulated that Dauphiné would be exempted from many taxes (like the gabelle); this statute was the subject of much subsequent parliamentary debate at the regional level, as local leaders sought to defend this regional autonomy and privilege from the state's assaults.

+Already in 1356, the nobility of the Dauphiné took part in the battle of Poitiers, as part of the French army.
+In the same time, French expansion towards Dauphiné caused various concerns at the imperial court.
+In order to afirm imperial authority over the old Kingdom of Burgundy (Arles), the emperor Charles IV crowned himself as king of Burgundy in Arles (1365).
+Since Dauphiné was still considered as part of the old Burgundian realm, within the Holy Roman Empire, an arrangement was made in 1378, by appointing the young French prince Charles (future king Charles VI), as the imperial vicar of Burgundy, but only for his lifetime.

+The nobility of the Dauphiné took part in the battle of Agincourt (1415), but the consequent Treaty of Troyes (1420) had wide political implications on all French interests, since the young dauphin Charles (future king Charles VII) was disinherited.
+Already in 1421, emperor Sigismund took action and appointed Louis II of Chalon-Arlay as the new imperial vicar of the Kingdom of Burgundy (Arles), in hope to restore some imperial authority over the region, including Dauphiné, and also Viennois and Provence, thus trying to suppress not only French interests, but also ambitions of powerful Burgundian duke Philip the Good.
+Emperor's attempt turned out to be unrealistic, and soon failed.